mosaicml/examples/bert/README.md

 python src/data_c4.py s3://my-bucket/my-copy-c4 /tmp/cache-c4
 ```

-## How to start training
+# Training

 Now that you've installed dependencies and built a local copy of the C4 dataset, let's start training!
+We'll start with MLM pre-training on C4.

 **Please remember** to edit the `data_remote` and `data_local` paths in your YAML to point to your local C4 copy.
 Our streaming dataloader always streams from `data_remote` -> `data_local`, and if both paths are the same,